parano/hcid.us/source/_posts/2014-01-25-model-prototype-assignment-handheld-device.markdown

 ##Design

+{% img right /images/prototyping/a2/exploration.png 300 %}

 The [OXO](http://www.oxo.com/) brand is known for applying universal design to deliver well-designed, easy to use tools for cooking and food preparation.
 I started with thinking about how to make a handheld blender that can work with different size of hands, and what kind of shape can achieve this goal.
 So I started to do some sketch like this:

-{% img left /images/prototyping/a2/catchup.png 140 %}

 Sketching is an effective way to think with paper, but to design a physical object, it’s much better to think with our hands.
 So I turned to hold different objects such as water bottle, catch-up bottle, or folding umbrella, and try to use it as an immersion blender.
 And also by wrapping some tinfoil on the outside of those objects, I can change the shape easily and explore more opportunities within a very short period of time.